proplot-dev/proplot/docs/tutorial4.rst

 Color usage
 ===========

-ProPlot isn’t just an alternative to `~matplotlib.pyplot`.
-It also adds some neat features to help you use colors effectively in your figures, and integrates palettes from several online data visualization tools.
+ProPlot also adds several features to help you use colors effectively in your figures.
+This section documents the colormaps and cycles registered after importing ProPlot, explains how to make and modify colormaps and cycles, and shows how to apply them to your plots.

 First things first, ProPlot makes a distinction between *colormaps* and *color cycles*.